If it seems like the world is getting more expensive, that’s because it is.

 Find Free Entertainment

-From parades and music festivals in the park to lectures at the library and fireworks shows after dark, chances are your city offers a lot of free entertainment.
+From parades and music festivals in the park to lectures at the library and fireworks shows after dark, chances are your city or county offers a lot of free entertainment.
 And, some of it is actually good.
 Many museums also have “free to the public” days or discounted days.
 It can be a low-cost way to get some high culture.

 More From GOBankingRates